angel-codes/100-days-of-code/log.md

 **Today's Progress**: I started re-learning JavaScript from Scratch

 **Thoughts**: I'm very excited to start this challenge, as well as starting to brush up on JavaScript.

+### Day 0: September 14, 2020

+**Today's Progress**: I builded a little Weather App with JavaScript and Tailwind CSS

+**Thoughts**: I'm very happy to finish my first project after the challenge and I still love all the things I can do with Tailwind CSS.
+I'm not good at thinking nice designs but with Tailwind CSS I can do things that look decently good.

+**Link(s) to work:** [Weather App](https://codepen.io/angel-codes/pen/PoNaXJO)